blogdaren/PHPCreeper/README.md

 - [ ] 爬虫项目管理可视化：The crawler application management visualization

 ## Motivation
-Nowdays, there are all kinds of language version of the spider frameworks which have been born, such as:
+Nowadays, there are all kinds of language version of the spider frameworks which have been born, such as:
 `Spiderman based on Java`、`Scrapy based on Python`、`go-colly based on Go` etc.
-However, we also need to realize that：when faced with business scenarios where any language is appropriate, no matter whether you are a novice or the PHP preconceived driver who is not so familiar with other programming languages, if you want to develop a crawler business at this point, we strongly recommend that you should give priority to an excellent spider engine written in PHP.
+However, we also need to realize that：when we are faced with business scenarios like crawler jobs where any language is appropriate, no matter whether you are a novice or PHP preconceived master who is not so familiar with other programming languages, we strongly recommend that you should give priority to an excellent spider engine written in PHP.
 So why?
-Because PHP is absolutely optimal for agility, because you can play PHP with ease, because it could be much more expensive to use some other languages, because it can reduce the development costs for you or your company in a straight line and so on.
+Because PHP is absolutely optimal for agility, and you can play PHP with ease, and it could be much more expensive to use some other languages, and it can reduce the development costs for you or your company in a straight line and so on.

-Besides, almost all of the PHP spider frameworks work as either single-process or synchronous mode, neither distributed nor separate deployment is supported, so crawler performance couldn't be maximized.
+Besides, as far as I know, almost all of the PHP spider frameworks work as either single-process or synchronous mode, neither distributed nor separate deployment is supported, so crawler performance couldn't be maximized.
 Today `PHPCreeper` makes everything possible.